Evacuees leave Puerto Rico by cruise ship, some doubting they will return

 Fernanda planned to drop her grandmother in Florida, then head to Boston to look into colleges.
 A second-year student at the University of Puerto Rico, the teenager did not know when classes there would resume.

-Royal Caribbean International (RCL.N) said its Adventure of the Seas cruise ship will carry 3,800 passengers from Puerto Rico and the U.S. Virgin Islands.
-A company spokesman said the cruise line is providing the passages free of charge and that travelers were registered with the help of local officials.
+Royal Caribbean International said its Adventure of the Seas cruise ship will carry 3,800 passengers from Puerto Rico and the U.S. Virgin Islands.
+A company spokesman said the cruise line is providing the passages free of charge and that travellers were registered with the help of local officials.

 The ship will make humanitarian calls in the hurricane-hit U.S. Virgin Islands, where it will drop off supplies.
 It will then head to Fort Lauderdale, Florida, with a planned arrival of October 3.